-Years of Service Payment Upon Separations 2 through 6 years 20% up to and not to exceed 200 hours 7 through 19 years 30% up to and not to exceed 240 hours 20 years and up 40% up to and not to exceed 400 hours
+Payment Upon Separations

+20% up to and not to exceed 200 hours

+30% up to and not to exceed 240 hours

+40% up to and not to exceed 400 hours

 Vested or accumulated vacation and sick leave that is expected to be liquidated with expendable available financial resources is reported as an expenditure and a fund liability of the governmental fund that will pay it.
 Amounts of vested or accumulated vacation and sick leave that are not expected to be liquidated with expendable available financial resources are reported in long-term debt.
 No expenditure is reported for these amounts.